Npfries/nathanfries.com/src/content/post/docker-npm-workspaces.md

 npm workspaces is a built-in tool set for creating monorepos.
 Applications within the monorepo each have their own package.json, with their own dependencies, scripts, and other configurations specified per-project.
 The root of the monorepo also has a `package.json` file, and it gets a special property: `workspaces`.
 This is an array containing the paths to each application within this monorepo.

 An application or library that is specified as a workspace is treated a little differently than a normal npm project.
 The biggest difference is that running `npm install` (and some other related commands) does not create a `node_modules` folder within the application directory, and it does not generate a `package-lock.json` file at that location either.
 Instead, both `node_modules` and `package-lock.json` are placed at the root of the monorepo.
-This way, shared dependencies between applications in the monorepo are installed once and shared to the projects.
+This way, shared dependencies between applications in the monorepo are installed once and shared with the projects.

 Knowing this, the above error makes sense.
-There is no package.json in th application directories where the Dockerfile is.
+There is no package-lock.json in the application directories where the Dockerfile is.

 ## Solution